Lightnet/sdl3_terminal/README.md

 - [Setup Instructions](#setup-instructions)
 - [Credits](#credits)

+# OS:
+- [x] Windows > CMake > MinGW > msys2
+- [x] Windows > wsl > Debian > CMake

+Tested the compiler note it need tools and library packages to run as well SDL helpers from tools and packages as well.

 ## Overview

 This is a prototype terminal emulator built using SDL3 and SDL3_ttf, designed as a simple test to explore terminal functionality.
 It renders text as textures within a resizable window, using the "Kenney Pixel" font.
 The project serves as a working example of SDL3 and SDL3_ttf integration, with a focus on straightforward setup and cross-platform compatibility using CMake and MinGW-w64.